xmj-alliance/pit/deno/pothos-gql-office-racing/readme.md

 ## Testing GraphQL Endpoints

-(Import into Insomnia and test)
+Import the [API definition file][insomniaAPIFile] into [Insomnia client][insomniaClient] and start testing.

 ## Introduction

-This feild test desmonstrates one approach to build a GraphQL "middle-end" server in deno.
-It sets up CRUD services and controllers on top of [oak framework][oak], accesses an imaginary data source, builds up GrapgQL endpoints with [Pothos GraphQL tool][Pothos].
+This field test demonstrates one approach to building a GraphQL "middle-end" server in deno.
+It sets up CRUD services and controllers on top of [oak framework][oak], accesses an imaginary data source and builds up GraphQLendpoints with [Pothos GraphQL tool][Pothos].

 ## Data model